kailash-manasarovar/statement/docs/timeline/2023/october.md

 ![Trapped and suffering](../../content/images/trapped-and-suffering.png)

-## Trumpet teacher drives past me in his car
+## The trumpet teacher drives past me in his car

 - I'm walking back from the Indian restaurant with my takeaway.
 - A car is driving slowly along beside me as I walk, kerb crawling.